-The NWCS-COVID-19 cohort study was set up in order to generate insight into the effects and consequences of the COVID-19 crisis at work.
-The objective of this cohort is to obtain a more precise image of the employment status of 2020 and 2021, including in comparison to the situation in 2019.
+The NWCS-COVID-19 cohort study was set up to gain insight into the effects and consequences of the COVID-19 pandemic at work.
+The objective of this cohort is to gain insight in the impact of the pandemic for workers, also in comparison to the situation in 2019.
 This will allow a precise overview of the consequences for members of the workforce with regard to working conditions, health and specific indicators during the COVID-19 pandemic (including exposure risks, general measures and measures taken by employers).
-In this regard, we distinguish three types of target groups: members of the workforce who have continued to work on-site (of the employer or client), members of the workforce who have started working from home (at least part of the time) and participants who have no job or tasks (either temporarily or permanently).
+In this regard, we distinguished three types of target groups: members of the workforce who have continued to work on-site (of the employer or client), members of the workforce who have started working from home (at least part of the time) and participants who had no job or tasks (either temporarily or permanently).